xuyangch/Online-Painting-Sharing-Platform/README.md

-# PixivDBProject
+# Online Painting Sharing Platform
-VIXIP is a social network that allows people to share, trade, search and add tags for their paintings.
+Vixip is a social network that allows people to share, trade, search and add tags for their paintings.
 The website is developed using HTML, CSS, JavaScript and SQL.
 # Starting the Node Server
 To run the node server, you' ll need to first change the setting of MySQL database in app.js and dbconfig/pool.js.
 Then, in the project root folder, simply type:
 ```